dmurray19/phi-tool/README.md

 }
 ```

+## Features

+- Upload and redact medical records via GUI
+- Choose PHI elements to omit using checkbox options
+- Add custom allergies for redaction
+- Download the redacted file
+- Reidentify a previously redacted file using stored record ID and encrypted PHI

 ## Notes

-- The application uses AES encryption via the `cryptography` package (Fernet) to secure PHI before storing it.
+- All removed PHI is encrypted using AES encryption via the `cryptography` module.
+- Reidentification requires the original record ID and access to the encrypted data in the database.
 - Temporary files are safely managed and cleaned up automatically.

 ## License